Thunderbolt (1995 film)

-Thunderbolt (霹靂火) (Piklik Foh) is a 1995 Hong Kong action sports film, starring Jackie Chan and directed by Gordon Chan.
-The action directors were Jackie Chan and Sammo Hung, and the action scenes were performed by the Jackie Chan Stunt Team.
+Thunderbolt (霹靂火) (Piklik Foh) is a 1995 Hong Kong action sports film starring Jackie Chan and directed by Gordon Chan.
+The action directors were Chan and Sammo Hung, and the action scenes were performed by the Jackie Chan Stunt Team.
 In early North American releases, the film was known as Dead Heat.

 Thunderbolt is set around the world of auto racing.
 The film is multilingual; characters speak Cantonese, English and Japanese interchangeably.

 Plot

 Chan Foh To is a junkyard mechanic and a part-time race car driver who helps the Hong Kong Police Force in their crackdown on illegal street racing in the country.
 One night, while helping news reporter Amy Yip and Mr. Lam after their Mitsubishi FTO runs out of gasoline, Chan commandeers the car with Amy inside to chase after a speeding black Nissan Skyline GT-R R32 driven by the dangerous criminal driver Warner "Cougar" Kaugman.
 In the high speed car chase's climax, Chan traps Cougar in a police roadblock and has him apprehended.
 However, due to a lack of evidence and a warrant for arrest, Cougar is immediately released from police custody.
 Chan continues to be harassed by Amy, who wants to do a cover story of him.

 After Chan fends off against Cougar's thugs at his junkyard, Cougar is once again arrested when Chan provides a false testimony under the guidance of Interpol agent Steve Cannon.
 However, Cougar's thugs raid the police station and spring him out of jail.
 The thugs kill all except Cannon and another police officer.
 Cannon and the officer manage kill a few henchmen, with Cannon killing Cougar's girlfriend in the process before Cougar's gang escapes.
 Cougar then destroys the junkyard and injures Chan's father Chun Tung before taking his younger sisters Dai Mui and Sai Mui hostage to force Chan to race him in Japan.